 At its peak, Islamic State governed over 11 million people in Syria and Iraq in a territory that once exceeded the size of the United Kingdom.
-Among these millions were an estimated 41,490 men, women and minors, who travelled to, or were born into, the Islamic State project.
+Among these millions were an estimated 52,808 international citizens, each of whom travelled to the region to become foreign volunteers in the Islamic State project.

-From our global dataset of 80 countries, is estimated that at least 4,761 women made that journey— with 1,023 (13 per cent) of the 5,904 Western Europeans that joined Islamic State between 2013 and 2018.
-The women that went have diverse profiles: from professionals and students to housewives and mothers.
-A significant number took their children with them, while many also fell pregnant in Syria and Iraq, resulting in 730 confirmed infants from a total of 4,640 foreign IS minors.
+It is estimates that at least 6,902 women made that journey, and around 15 percent of the 6,000+ Western Europeans that joined Islamic State between 2013 and 2019.
+The women that went have diverse profiles: from professionals and students to housewives and grandmothers.
+A significant number took their children with them, while many also fell pregnant in Syria and Iraq.

-Western scholarship on Islamic State has primarily focused on the group’s ideology, communications, recruitment, and military operations, and, on occasion, the testimonies of its female members.
-While useful, these analyses of the group have tended only to focus on IS hyper-violence and sexual enslavement, or its female migrants and the roles of wife, widow, or mother that await them.
-Few enquiries have provided nuanced analysis of the drivers and circumstances surrounding foreign (and local) women’s interactions with the group.
+Western scholarship on Islamic State has primarily focused on the group’s ideology, communications, recruitment, and military operations, and, on occasion, the experiences of its female ‘citizens’.
+While useful, these gender-inclusive analyses of the group have tended only to focus on its female migrants, and the roles of wife, widow, and mother that await them.
+Few enquiries have been made about the experiences of the local Arab women that joined the group.

 Recent Policy Reports